 Antimicrobial Resistance in Salmonella Bacteria

-The selection of effective antibiotics is critical for the treatment of invasive Salmonella infections, but has become more difficult as antibiotic resistance has increased.
-Antibiotic-resistant Salmonella have been isolated from various food products, and have been the causative agent in several foodborne disease outbreaks in the United States.
+The selection of effective antibiotics is critical for the treatment of invasive Salmonella infections.
+However, some bacteria have been able to survive or grow despite the use of an antibiotic that previously was able to stop them.
+These bacteria are said to be antibiotic-resistant.
+Antibiotic use in the animal industry is thought to contribute greatly to the prevalence of antibiotic-resistant infections in humans.
+Antibiotic-resistant salmonellae have been isolated from various food products and have been the causative agent in several foodborne disease outbreaks in the United States.